zubairov/tesb-rt-se/examples/karaf-jmx/README.txt

 Karaf-jmx Demo
 ==================================================

-This sample demonstrates a client application, managing resources using the JMX technology.
-Client application use MBean server connection by creating an MBean proxy.
-It implement the access to the Karaf MBean server.
+This sample demonstrates a client application whose resources can be monitored using JMX technology.
+The client application uses an MBean server connection by creating an MBean proxy, and then accesses the Karaf MBean server.
 This MBean proxy is local to the client, and emulates the remote Karaf MBean server.

-This sample consists of 2 parts: common/   - This directory contains the code that is common
+This sample consists of 2 parts:

+common/   - This directory contains the code that is common
-            for clients you would like to create for remote managment.
+            for clients you would like to create for remote management.

             This implementation allows you to:
             - connect to remote MBean server
             - create MBean proxies to access an MBean through a Java interface
             - add/remove repository to required instance of Karaf container
             - install/uninstall Karaf features in remote container
             - start/stop bundles in remote Karaf container

-client/   - This is a sample client application that uses
+client/   - This is a sample client application that uses an
-			implementation of common project and demonstrate
-			all of the previously described operations work
+            implementation of the common project and demonstrates all of the previously described operations

 Usage